 Four groups of experiments were conducted in the small and large chambers.
 The small chamber was fitted with a slot diffuser for displacement ventilation, while the large chamber was able to mimic both BDV and MV with two types of diffusers.
 This section describes the discharge velocity distribution of each supply air diffuser.

-3.2.4.1 The slot diffuser in the small chamber
+3.2.4.1 The supply diffuser in the small chamber